Black Knight (pinball)

 Black Knight is a 1980 pinball machine designed by Steve Ritchie (who also provides the Knight's voice) and released by Williams Electronics.
+It is the first pinball machine to use magna-save and have faceted inserts, and the first solid-state pinball machine with a multilevel playfield.

 Ritchie designed two sequels: Black Knight 2000, released by Williams in 1989, and Black Knight: Sword of Rage, released by Stern Pinball in 2019.

-Description
+Design

 This machine is the first to use PERC software in masked ROM's created by Larry DeMar, natively supporting 7 digit scores with commas.
+This software allowed for multitasking and the use of timers.